TheDialgaTeam/Xiropool/README.md

 **Design of the website inspired of Cryptonote-Universal-Pool repository: https://github.com/fancoder/cryptonote-universal-pool/tree/master/website**

-**Newtonsoft.Json library is used since version 0.0.0.1R for the API HTTP/HTTPS system: https://github.com/JamesNK/Newtonsoft.Json**
+**Newtonsoft.Json library is used since version 0.0.0.1R for the API HTTP/HTTPS system, and for done json syntax on mining packets: https://github.com/JamesNK/Newtonsoft.Json**